elsaVelazquez/faster-pet-adoption-app/README.md

 Please feel free to click on my app (work in progress) to input a dog description.

-click on the picture below
+click on the picture
 <img src="https://github.com/elsaVelazquez/faster-pet-adoption-app/blob/master/app/static/img/nichi-logo-ears.png" width=50%>

-Or
+or

-click on the link below [(http://3.97.11.148:5008/)](http://3.97.11.148:5008/)
+click on the link [(http://3.97.11.148:5008/)](http://3.97.11.148:5008/)

-Of
+or

-use the QR code below
+use the QR code with your phone app
 <img src="https://github.com/elsaVelazquez/faster-pet-adoption-app/blob/master/app/static/img/qr-code.png" width=50>